borisdev/research/artifactor/questions.md

 This [vercel dashboard](https://mvp-git-boris-demo-artifactor.vercel.app/dashboard) is a report to one NFT artist displaying the collector's of her NFT art works.

-Your problem for Ari is that to create this report takes too much time.
+I see two potential problems.

+1. The user waits too much time to see the report (table).
+2. The developer/data scientist expends too much cognitive energy to experiment with new analytic features.

-The reason it takes too much time is because the Vendor's DB works on 5 queries of two types for 17s.
+The technical reason it takes too much time to render is because the Vendor's DB works on 5 queries of two types for 17s.

+The technical reason the developer/data scientists expends too much cognitive energy is because the data has not been modeled ad transformed in a manner that matches her mental model.

 ## query `ArtistTokens`